 What if I develop kidsickness?

 Kidsickness usually occurs when parents arrive home after dropping off their children at summer camp.
-We, as parents, feel a huge responsibility to care for our children and we have just given that responsibility to someone else for an entire week.
-The staff of Cedar Lake understands this great responsibility and are honored that you have entrusted us with your most prized possession.
+As parents, we feel a huge responsibility to care for our children, and we have just given that responsibility to someone else for an entire week.
+Cedar Lake’s staff understands this great responsibility and is honored that you have entrusted us with your most prized possession.
 We take our job very seriously and want to do everything that we can to help you and your child have a successful week of camp.
 Summer camp is a staging ground in preparing your child to leave the nest.
-It is independence in a controlled environment.
+It is independent in a controlled environment.

 What can I do to counter kidsickness?

 First, get your child excited about going to camp.
-Talk about the fun activities and the great time they will have.
+Talk about the fun activities, and the great time they will have.
 Second, call us if you have any questions or concerns about anything pertaining to camp.
 Our office is happy to answer any question that you have.
 Parents are welcome to call us at 931-823-5656 to check on your camper.
 We are here to serve you and your child.
 If you feel that you need confirmation that your child is doing well, call the camp.
-Third, know that it is our priority to provide and safe and Christ-centered environment but, if an emergency does arise, we will do everything in our power, with our trained staff, to care for your child and you will be contacted as soon as possible.
+Third, know that it is our priority to provide and safe and Christ-centered environment but, if an emergency does arise, we will do everything in our power, with our trained staff, to care for your child, and you will be contacted as soon as possible.
 Finally, pray for your child and the camp.
-We, at Cedar Lake, truly believe that the summer camp experience is a life changing positive experience for children.
+At Cedar Lake, we truly believe that the summer camp experience is a life-changing positive experience for children.
 It challenges their spiritual growth and develops personal maturity in their independence and relationships with others.

 Can I call or visit my child during his/her stay at camp?